 - Click the link to add more items to the Rented Out Order.

-Returning Items in a Rented Out Order [How-to]
+Returning Items in a Rented Out Order – Partial Returns [How-to]

 - Items that can be returned will now have a checkbox shown beside them.
-Select the items that are returned and click the ‘Return’ icon.
-Hit ‘Proceed’ to finalize the returned items.
+Select the items that you would like to return and click the ‘Return’ icon.
+Hit Return’ to finalize the returned items.

-Note: If you’re adding/returning an item from asset stock or inventory, the quantity is adjusted accordingly.
-This feature works out for existing rented out orders only.
+Note: If you’re adding/returning an item from Asset stock or Inventory, the quantity is adjusted accordingly.
+This feature works out for existing or future rented out orders only.

 Things to know!